The Instruments

 this, I believe, is that the lydes

-and innocent children and, therefore, exempted from all that hard-to-reach
+are familiar objects, playful and easily anthropomorphized and, therefore, exempted from all that hard-to-reach

 new music.
 But experimental music it is and these